 - Other captioning services include full transcripts and post-production captioning for pre-or post-recorded videos.
-All of these resources can benefit employees with and without hearing loss and be used in the future.
+These resources can benefit employees with and without hearing loss and be used in the future.

 - Remember off-site, contracted, and virtual events too.
 Accessibility applies to webinars, conferences, and employee team-building activities.
-As an employer, you’re still responsible for providing necessary accommodations even if you’ve contracted with an outside vendor to host a training.
+You’re still responsible for providing necessary accommodations even if you’ve contracted with an outside vendor to host training as an employer.

 - Ask how they are doing and if their needs are being met on the job.
 Even with the best of intentions, your company’s equity and inclusion efforts may fall short from time to time.

-- If you’re part of human resources or a direct supervisor, make sure to check in with your deaf and hard of hearing employees regularly.
+- If you’re part of human resources or a direct supervisor, check in with your deaf and hard-of-hearing employees regularly.

 - Ask how you can best accommodate them and follow through if they request something.